ggbaker/personalSite/content/authors/admin/_index.md

 #- Visitors
 ---

-I'm a dissertator in the Department of Economics at the University of Wisconsin-Madison.
+I'm a dissertator in the [Department of Economics](https://econ.wisc.edu) at the University of Wisconsin--Madison.
 I'm an economic theorist interested in information economics and decision theory.
 My current research studies the demand and valuation of information.